ahtn/kp_boot_32u4/README.md

   automatically reset into the firmware application.
 * 2. The firmware can enter the bootloader by setting a magic value and causing wdt reset.
-The bootloader will check for the value `0xda54` at the SRAM address and if it equals `0x01fc` the application code will be run.
+The bootloader will check for the value `0xda54` at the SRAM address `0x01fc`.
+If the value matches `0xda54` then the bootloader will be run, other values at the address `0x01fc` will cause the code to jmp to the application section.

 ## SPM interface